 Founders need to be focused on execution.
 This is one of the two most important roles they play on a day-to-day basis.
 The other role is to listen to users or customers.

 The logic is to listen first then execute fast.

 On a daily basis, founders have to understand that for every minute they spend not executing on the product feedback, they are wasting time and money.

 Execute, listen, execute again, listen again, execute again.
 It never stops.
 Figure out what needs to be done and get it done.

 You do not need to be an expert founder in startups to be a successful founder.
 What you need is to be an expert listener and a serial expert in understanding and acting on user data.

 9. Launch Your Product Right Away

 Do not wait for your product to be perfect to launch it.
 It is better to launch an imperfect product, gain early users and then listen to their feedback and actually build a product based on what customers want.

-It happens a lot that founders invest so much time and money into a product and it ends up being a disappointing unwanted one.
+A lot of founders invest so much time and money into a product and it ends up being a disappointing one.
 The only way to find out if your product has a market is to launch it.
 The concept of the Minimum Viable Product (MVP) applies here.

 Sam Altman advocates for this MVP strategy which was coined after the Lean Startup Principles.
 The general idea is that the MVP is the first version that lacks a tonne of features but it solves the core problem behind which the idea is based.